workgroupengineering/Documentation/docs/getting-started/README.md

 dotnet run
 ```

-Now you can open MyApp folder and continue improve your application.
+Now you can open MyApp folder and continue improving your application.